dunefox/MAML/docs/sec-steps.rst

         .. math::
         	\mathbb R^{n+1} \ni x &= (1, \mathbf x) \in \mathbb R\times\mathbb R^n \\
         	\mathbb R^{n+1} \ni w &= (w_0, \mathbf w) \in \mathbb R\times\mathbb R^n

-      and unless

 **Example:**  The bitwise AND-gate

-    Let us pause and consider what such the simple model :eq:`eq-lin-model` is able to describe.
+    Let us pause and consider what such a simple model :eq:`eq-lin-model` is able to describe.
 This is a question of whether our hypothesis set is big enough to contain a certain function.